radicleart/stxeco-vote/README.md

 Voting starts in 202 bitcoin blocks / 202*0.83=168 stacks blocks Voting ends in 4302 bitcoin blocks / 4302*0.83=3571 stacks blocks

+## Voting For Non Stackers

+The Ecosystem DAO allows anyone with liquid STX to vote.
+The only constraint to this is that the voting power is the amount of STX they owned at the block height when the proposal started.
+This prevents anyone from transferring STX after the voting begins and attempting to vote with the same STX, falsely increasing their voting power.
+This method of voting is referred to as "snapshot" voting.

+For SIP 21 Nakamoto Upgrade to pass the DAO vote requires 66% of all the STX committed by voting to in favour of the proposal.